 Duck hunters failing to comply with season arrangements, regulations and hunting laws may face significant penalties, have their equipment seized or forfeited, and lose their Game Licence and their Firearms Licence.
-Make sure you keep up to date with the current laws by regularly checking the GMA website, including Chapter 9 of the Game Hunting in Victoria manual.
+Make sure you keep up to date with the current laws by regularly checking the GMA website.